-Redbourn original motorway service area - but it was never built.
+Redbourn was the original motorway service area - but it was never built.
 This means it is probably the motorway network's longest-running planning dispute.

 Service Area Number 1